USA Funerals

 A growing trend in the state involves "Parting Stones."
 Instead of receiving a bag of "ashes," the remains are processed into smooth, stone-like solids.
 These are popular for Florida families who want a tactile memorial but don't want to keep a traditional urn on a mantle.

-To help visualize how these costs add up, consider these three common scenarios:
+To help visualize how these costs add up, consider these three hypothetical scenarios (figures are example estimates, not quotes):

 Example 1: The Simple Direct Cremation (Miami)